IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 The [UID2 SDK](../sdks/client-side-identity-v1.md) background token auto-refresh process handles user opt-outs.
 If user opts out, when the UID2 SDK attempts token refresh, it will learn about the optout and will clear the session (including the cookie) and invoke the callback with the `OPTOUT` status.

-### How can I test my integration?

-There are two built-in tools you can use to test your integration.
-TBD.

 ### How can I test that the PII sent and returned tokens match?

 You can use the [GET /token/validate](../endpoints/get-token-validate.md) endpoint to check whether the PII you are sending through [GET /token/generate](../endpoints/get-token-generate.md) is valid.